Key Takeaways

 Frequently Asked Questions

-LangChain provides convenient wrappers for search tools, but you still need to bring your own API provider like SerpApi or Tavily.
+A: LangChain provides convenient wrappers for search tools, but you still need to bring your own API provider like SerpApi or Tavily.
 The architecture shown here is framework-agnostic and can be integrated into LangChain, LlamaIndex, or any custom pipeline.
 The key advantage is using a unified API that handles both search and content extraction, reducing integration complexity and cost.
 For LangChain users, you can wrap the SearchCans API in a custom tool class.

-Can I use this for non-English queries?
+Q: Can I use this research agent for non-English queries?

-Absolutely, SearchCans supports multi-language queries through both Google and Bing search engines.
+A: Yes — SearchCans supports multi-language queries through both Google and Bing search engines.
 The Reader API automatically detects the page language and preserves the original text in Markdown format.
 For optimal results with non-English content, ensure your LLM supports the target language.
 Many developers use this architecture for multilingual market research, monitoring news across different regions simultaneously.

 Conclusion